 Explore the entire education module to learn more about the Spanish-American War and its fascinating, complex legacies.
 In the process, you’ll also immerse yourself in the rich, diverse history of Arlington National Cemetery.
 Materials include:

-• Walking tours of Spanish-American War monuments and gravesites: Use these to virtually explore the cemetery while it remains closed to the public!
+• Walking tours of Spanish-American War monuments and gravesites: Use these self-guided tours during your visit, or to explore the cemetery virtually from home.

 • Personal accounts of the war, from a Rough Rider, an officer and an enlisted sailor on Admiral George Dewey’s USS Olympia, “Buffalo Soldiers” and more